Asuka Kijima: Personal life

 She is the eldest of five siblings, having two younger sisters and two younger brothers.

 Her favorite foods are ramen, curry rice, and hamburg steak, especially cheese in hamburg steak.
 Kijima has stated that she likes hamburg steak so much that she eats it more than three times a week.
 Her favorite sweets are Mont Blanc cake and wagashi.
 She also likes high balls and whiskey.
 She dislikes fish.

 She enjoys walks and playing games.
 Kijima plays games like Nintendo Switch and PlayStation 4 as well as Apex Legends so often she can be said to be a "gamer girl".
 She sometimes hides her real name and meets ordinary people she met in game.

 Her specialty is typing.
 According to Kijima, she was the fastest in her grade during middle school.
 She also holds an Information Processing Certification, which she obtained when she was in high school.
 Although it was only for 10 months, she belonged to a judo club in middle school.
 She worked part time during high school and did not take part in any clubs.

 In professional baseball, she is a fan of the Yomiuri Giants.
 On June 21, 2019, she threw the first pitch for an interleague play between the Giants and Softbank at Tokyo Dome.
 As a child, she often visited Kobe Sports Park Baseball Stadium.
 During ZIP! when she visited the stadium, now Hotto Motto Field Kobe, she commented that she once visited with her family and watched a game of the Orix Blue Wave (now Orix Buffaloes).

+On July 5, 2024, she announced her marriage to a movie director.